 You can carry two kayaks with one carrier, and you can buy two packages if you want to have four kayaks on your car.
 Perpendicular posts are bolted into crossbars, and you lean your kayak against this post and strap it down, adding posts as you need them.

 The stacking portions of this carrying system fold down to reduce drag when not in use, and it can accommodate kayaks 10 feet long and 34 inches wide.
 This is an attractive option with a practical price point that works well for multiple boats.

 6. Malone HandiRack Inflatable Roof Rack

-If you only want to dip your toe into the different devices used to secure kayaks to your car, this inflatable HandiRack is a perfect way to start.
+If you only want to dip your toe into the different devices used to secure kayaks to your car, the Malone inflatable HandiRack is a perfect way to start.
 Two inflatable pads made of nylon lie across your roof with five D-ring anchor points to keep it secured to your vehicle.

-The manufacturers claim these pads, which you fill with the double-action pump the Malone system comes with, have a 180-lb. weight limit, but this may be too much for highway travel, so start slow if you have a lot of weight up top.
+Malone claims these pads, which you fill with the double-action pump the Malone system comes with, have a 180-lb. weight limit, but this may be too much for highway travel, so start slow if you have a lot of weight up top.

 Safely Transport Your Kayaks and Enjoy the Rapids More Often

 Kayaking is an adventurous undertaking, and part of the fun is exploring different waterways in your craft.
 To get to those untouched and gorgeous corners of the backcountry, you need a reliable and trustworthy way to tote your kayaks on your car.